Apply to vetted scholarship programs in one click

 One of the downsides to TLFP is that private student loans and Direct PLUS loans are not eligible so the benefit only makes sense if you have Direct Stafford Loans.

 If you are a teacher who is interested in learning more about the Teacher Loan Forgiveness Program check out the federal student aid webpage here.

 John R. Justice Repayment Program

-The John R. Justice Student Loan Repayment Program will pay up to $60,000 in student loans for lawyers who go into public defense.
+The John R. Justice Student Loan Repayment Program will pay up to $60,000 in student loans for lawyers who go into the public sector.